Kyuunex/better_droidcam_linux_client/README.md

 # A better client for DroidCam on Linux
-Because the official one is over-engineered, does not work with Discord and just generally badly done.
+Because the official one is over-engineered, does not work with Discord, does not work in all Linux distros painlessly and just generally badly done.

 # Requirements
 + `adb`